slittorin/home-assistant-configuration/README.md

 ## Package - Balboa Spa

 We want to gather information about our Jacuzzi that has a Balboa Spa WiFi Module installed.

+See also errors that can occur with this Integration: [Incorrect SMA Energy data](https://github.com/slittorin/home-assistant-maintenance#incorrect-sma-energy-data)

 1. Add integration `Balboa Spa client` with the following parameters:
    - `Host`: IP of the SMA Inverter (that we have set fixed IP on).